fission/docs.fission.io/docs/content/languages/python.md

 Successfully installed pyyaml-3.12
 ```

 Using the package above you can create the function.
-Since package
+Since this package
-already is associated with a source package, environment and build
+is already associated with a source archive, an environment and a
-command, these will be ignored when creating a function.
+build command, you don't need to provide these while creating a
+function from this package.

 The only additional thing you'll need to provide is the Function's
 entrypoint: